SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/installation guides/python-environment.md

 ---
 ## 3. Install Required Python Packages
-Run the following lines on your terminal in this order:
+Copy and paste the following lines on your terminal, and run(press enter) in this order:

 i) `conda install geopandas localtileserver ipykernel jupyterlab earthengine-api -c conda-forge`